rajeevi05/crafter/README.md

 # Crafter

-Crafter is a Vite + React + TypeScript web app for generating AI-assisted business websites and marketing tools.
+Crafter is a Vite + React + TypeScript web app for helping small businesses create and manage their online presence.
+It combines AI-assisted website generation with practical marketing tools such as email content creation, business insights, chatbot support, analytics, and community features.

+The goal of the project is to give founders and small teams a simple dashboard where they can describe their business, generate useful content, and launch faster without needing to design or code everything from scratch.

 ## Tech Stack